jc1122/portfolio_management/README.md

     --overwrite-prices --force-reindex
 ```

 The first run builds a cached index (≈40 s for ~62k files); subsequent runs can omit `--force-reindex` for \<3 s incremental updates.

-Optional flags: `--include-empty-prices` forces exports for tickers without usable data (normally skipped) and `--lse-currency-policy` lets you choose whether London listings keep the broker currency (`broker`, default), adopt Stooq’s inferred currency (`stooq`), or raise an error when the currencies diverge (`strict`).
+Optional flags: `--include-empty-prices` forces exports for tickers without usable data (normally skipped) and `--lse-currency-policy` lets you choose whether London listings keep the broker currency (`broker`, default), adopt Stooq's inferred currency (`stooq`), or raise an error when the currencies diverge (`strict`).

 Worker pools default to `CPU cores - 1` for both matching/export and index scans; supply `--max-workers` or `--index-workers` to override.